 - Students should prepare for their advising appointments by using their Academic Advising Workbook.

-- Students need to become familiar with policies, procedures and the relationship between their decisions and the subsequent outcomes.
+- Students need to become familiar with academic policies and procedures as well as the relationship between their decisions and the subsequent outcomes.

 - It is strongly encouraged for underclassmen to attend programs to explore major/minor options and other academic opportunities.